reflux/refluxjs/README.md

 #### Convenience mixin for React

 You always need to unsubscribe components from observed actions and stores upon unmounting.
 To simplify this process you can use [mixins in React](http://facebook.github.io/react/docs/reusable-components.html#mixins).
 There is a convenience mixin available at `Reflux.listenerMixin`.
+Using that, the above example can be written like thus:

 ```javascript
 var Status = React.createClass({